PaulHaeberli/imgproc/README.md

 # imgproc
 Process jpeg, png, qoi images files.
-Can also process qiom movie files
+This can also process qiom movie files

 This uses the [QOI image format](https://github.com/phoboslab/qoi) to read and write losslessly compressed images.